napframework/nap/docs/doxygen/markdown/08_sequencer.md

 ```
 ## Flow Examples {#outputs_and_adapters_examples}

-The images belows explain the relation between the [SequencePlayer](@ref nap::SequencePlayer), [SequencePlayerAdapter](@ref nap::SequencePlayerAdapter) & [SequencePlayerOutput](@ref nap::SequencePlayerOutput).
-When the [SequencePlayer](@ref nap::SequencePlayer) receives a tick from the clock it asks all created adapters to evaluate their assigned SequenceTracks.
+The images belows explain the relation between the sequence player, sequence adapter & sequence player output.
+When the sequence player receives a tick from the clock it asks all created adapters to evaluate their assigned tracks.

 ### Event Track {#outputs_and_adapters_examples_event}

-If an event needs to be dispatched the [SequencePlayerEventAdapter](@ref nap::SequencePlayerEventAdapter) moves the [SequenceEvent](@ref nap::SequenceEvent) to it's assigned [SequencePlayerEventOutput](@ref nap::SequencePlayerEventOutput).
-The [SequencePlayerEventOutput](@ref nap::SequencePlayerEventOutput) update method gets called on the main thread from the [SequenceService](@ref nap::SequenceService).
-On update all queued events will be consumed and dispatched using a [Signal](@ref nap::Signal) so any listeners will get notified.
+If an event needs to be dispatched the adapter moves the event to it's assigned output.
+The output update method gets called on the main thread from the sequence service.
+On update all queued events will be consumed and dispatched using a [signal](@ref nap::Signal) so any listeners will get notified.

 <img src="content/sequencer-event.png" alt="Sequencer Event" style="width:100%;"/>

 ### Curve Track {#outputs_and_adapters_examples_curve}

-When evaluating a [SequenceTrackCurve](@ref nap::SequenceTrackCurve) the [SequencePlayerCurveAdapter](@ref nap::SequencePlayerCurveAdapter) evaluates the curve
-track and extracts the value.
-It then passes the value to it's assigned [SequencePlayerCurveOutput](@ref nap::SequencePlayerCurveOutput).
-The [SequencePlayerCurveOutput](@ref nap::SequencePlayerCurveOutput) then updates the linked [Parameter](@ref nap::SequencePlayerCurveOutput::mParameter) either directly (when [mUseMainThread](@ref nap::SequencePlayerCurveOutput::mUseMainThread) property is set to false) or on the main thread (when [mUseMainThread](@ref nap::SequencePlayerCurveOutput::mUseMainThread) is set to true).
-If [mUseMainThread](@ref nap::SequencePlayerCurveOutput::mUseMainThread) is set to true, the [mParameter](@ref nap::SequencePlayerCurveOutput::mParameter) will be updated on the next update coming from the [SequenceService](@ref nap::SequenceService).
+When evaluating a curve track the adapter evaluates the curve track and extracts the value.
+It then passes the value to it's assigned output.
+The output then updates the linked parameter either directly when the `mUseMainThread` property is set to false or on the main thread if `mUseMainThread` is set to true.
+If `mUseMainThread` is set to true, the will be updated on the next update coming from the service.

 <img src="content/sequencer-curve.png" alt="Sequencer Curve" style="width:100%;"/>

 ### Audio Track {#outputs_and_adapters_examples_audio}

-When evaluating an [SequenceTrackAudio](@ref nap::SequenceTrackAudio) the [SequencePlayerAudioAdapter](@ref nap::SequencePlayerAudioAdapter) determines the player's position in samples of the buffer that is linked to by the [SequenceTrackSegmentAudio](@ref nap::SequenceTrackSegmentAudio) on the [SequenceTrackAudio](@ref nap::SequenceTrackAudio) and it's playback speed (pitch).
-The speed & position is then set on the [SequencePlayerAudioOutput](@ref nap::SequencePlayerAudioOutput) which in turns plays or stops up the correct [MultiSampleBufferPlayerNode](@ref nap::audio::MultiSampleBufferPlayerNode) created for each found [AudioBufferResource](@ref nap::audio::AudioBufferResource).
+When evaluating an [audio track](@ref nap::SequenceTrackAudio) the [audio adapter](@ref nap::SequencePlayerAudioAdapter) figures out the player's position in samples of the buffer that is linked to by the [audio segment](@ref nap::SequenceTrackSegmentAudio) on the audio track, together with the playback speed (pitch).
+The speed & position is then set on the [sequence audio output](@ref nap::SequencePlayerAudioOutput) which in turns plays or stops up the correct [audio node](@ref nap::audio::MultiSampleBufferPlayerNode), created for each [audio buffer](@ref nap::audio::AudioBufferResource).

-The [SequencePlayerAudioOutputComponent](@ref nap::audio::SequencePlayerAudioOutputComponent) by default routes its audio to the AudioService by creating its own [OutputNode](@ref nap::audio::OutputNode)s.
-To disable this and route the audio output to your own processing chain you can set its "Manual Routing" property to true and use [getOutputForChannel](@ref nap::SequencePlayerAudioOutput::getOutputForChannel) or the [SequencePlayerAudioOutputComponent](@ref nap::audio::SequencePlayerAudioOutputComponent).
+The [sequence player audio output component](@ref nap::audio::SequencePlayerAudioOutputComponent) by default routes its audio to the AudioService by creating its own [output nodes](@ref nap::audio::OutputNode).
+To disable this and route the audio output to your own processing chain you can set its `Manual Routing` property to true and use [getOutputForChannel](@ref nap::SequencePlayerAudioOutput::getOutputForChannel) or the sequence player audio output componewnt.

 <img src="content/sequencer-audio.png" alt="Sequencer Audio" style="width:100%;"/>

 # Example {#example}

-In the following example we will create a sequence using the [SequencePlayer](@ref nap::SequencePlayer), [SequenceEditor](@ref nap::SequenceEditor) & [SequenceEditorGUI](@ref nap::SequenceEditorGUI).
-In this example we will create a [Sequence](@ref nap::Sequence) containing one [SequenceTrackEvent](@ref nap::SequenceTrackEvent) with a couple of [SequenceEvent](@ref nap::SequenceEvent)s, one [SequenceTrackCuve](@ref nap::SequenceTrackCurve) that animates a [ParameterFloat](@ref nap::ParameterFloat) and an [SequenceTrackAudio](@ref nap::SequenceTrackAudio) that plays back a [SequenceTrackSegmentAudio](@ref nap::SequenceTrackSegmentAudio).
+In the following example we will create a sequence using the [sequence player](@ref nap::SequencePlayer), [sequence editor](@ref nap::SequenceEditor) & [sequence editor GUI](@ref nap::SequenceEditorGUI).
+In this example we will create a [sequence](@ref nap::Sequence) that contains one event track with a couple of events, one curve track that animates a [float parameter](@ref nap::ParameterFloat) and an [audio track](@ref nap::SequenceTrackAudio) that plays back an [audio segment](@ref nap::SequenceTrackSegmentAudio).

-To make sure your project can use all features of the sequencer make sure you include the following modules to your projects module.
+Include the following modules to make sure your project can use all the features of the sequencer:

 - mod_napsequence
 - mod_napsequencegui
 - mod_napsequenceaudio
 - mod_napsequenceaudiogui

+Open `module.json` inside the `module` directory and add them to the `RequiredModules` field.
+For more information on how to add modules to your project read the [getting started](@ref getting_started_overview) guide.

-To setup your [SequencePlayer](@ref nap::SequencePlayer) to use the following examples make sure to embed a [SequencePlayerEventOutput](@ref nap::SequencePlayerEventOutput), [SequencePlayerCurveOutput](@ref nap::SequencePlayerCurveOutput) and a [SequencePlayerAudioOutput](@ref nap::SequencePlayerAudioOutput) and make sure the [SequencePlayer](@ref nap::SequencePlayer) uses a [SequencePlayerAudioClock](@ref nap::SequencePlayerAudioClock).
-You can use the following JSON as an example
+Next step is to create a sequence player that has a `nap::SequencePlayerEventOutput`, a `nap::SequencePlayerCurveOutput` and a `nap::SequencePlayerAudioOutput`.
+You can use [Napkin](@ref napkin) to set this up for you or use the following JSON snippet as an example:

 ```
 {